Student visa information

-- You may be asked to have a medical check and x-ray at an authorized medical office, as part of the enrolment process.
-You can find a doctor, using this link.
+- You may be asked to have a medical check and x-ray at an authorised medical office, as part of the enrolment process.

-For detailed information on applying for a student visa, visit the Department of Immigration and Border Protection website.
+For detailed information on applying for a student visa, visit the Department of Home Affairs website.

 International students in Australia on a valid student visa can work for up to 40 hours per fortnight while school is in session, and there is no limit on the number of hours an international student can work during recognised school holidays/break.

 A work week in Australia is considered to be Monday through the following Sunday.
-Although they are allowed to arrive in Australia up to 90 days before their course begins, students are not allowed to begin working until after their courses have begun.
+Although students are allowed to arrive in Australia up to 90 days before their course begins, you are not allowed to begin working until after your courses have begun.
 Any volunteer and unpaid work counts towards the 40 hours per fortnight.

-If an international student works more than the Australian rules allow, his or her visa may be cancelled.
+If an international student works more than the Australian rules allow, their visa may be cancelled.
 To check the restrictions on specific visas and for more information, please visit:

 Further rules and regulations